lxieyang/caen-connect-tutorial/README.md

 	Note that `upload_on_save` will dumbly upload each file you saved to CAEN.
 But if you delete it / rename it locally, the version on CAEN persists.
 This may cause serious problems like ***multiple includes, naming conflict, etc***.
 To save, you could use the **Sync** functionality of **Sublime SFTP**.
 To do this: **Right click** on your project folder, select **SFTP/FTP** => **Sync Local -> Remote**.
 It's illustrated below:
 	![sync](./pic/sync.jpg)
 	Go ahead and select `Yes` when asked for confirmation.
-This sync the local folder with the remote one on CAEN, meaning, everything in your project folder on CAEN machine is now **identical** to the ones in your local project folder.
+This syncs the local folder with the remote one on CAEN, meaning, everything in your project folder on CAEN machine is now **identical** to the ones in your local project folder.
 Yay!

 4. **Run your project on CAEN**